-Dental implants are quickly becoming a new standard for tooth replacement for a number of reasons.
+Dental implants in DeSoto are quickly becoming a new standard for tooth replacement for a number of reasons.
 One of the most notable benefits is just how long they last after placement.
 Instead of having to worry about when you’ll need to replace your denture or bridge, you can eat the foods you enjoy, smile with confidence, and never have to worry about extending its life through other measures.
 If you’re tired of wearing a traditional denture or you want the best long-term solution to tooth loss, schedule an appointment with Dr. Suzanne Najjar!

 The most important distinction to keep in mind is that dental implants replace and simulate the roots of teeth.
 When a tooth is lost or extracted, the root comes out with it.
 The root is incredibly important for stimulating bone tissue, which keeps it healthy and your biting force strong.
 It also allows for blood and nutrients to travel to the gums, teeth, and facial tissue.
 Dental implants are the only tooth replacement option that restores these basic functions in this manner.